kojoidrissa/random_notes/django_notes.md

 -  [PyTexas 2014](https://www.youtube.com/results?search_query=pytexas+2014&page=1) on YouTube
 -  [django: Web Development for Perfectionists with Deadlines - Google Talks 2012](https://www.youtube.com/watch?v=n8KnFywpXOE)

-##DjangoGirls
+##Django Girls
--  DjGirls [Resources](http://djangogirls.org/resources/) page.
+-  Django Girls [Resources](http://djangogirls.org/resources/) page.
 This has links to all their tutorials and their Github repos.
+    +  I think the [Django Girls tutorial](http://tutorial.djangogirls.org/) is the BEST beginner tutorial for Django.
+The "Official" Django tutorial should be your second stop.

 ##Django Tutorial